imran601021/CLI_CHAT/README.md

 # CLI_CHAT
-we can make chat on terminal!!!!
+A chat where we can talk using only in our Terminal/command Prompt.
+Run the "client.py"